 What I learned about parenting from Mao’s Last Dancer

-LI — They really can get access to some of the best Western choreography and the students don’t have the same work ethic anymore.
+LI — the students don’t have the same work ethic anymore.

 LI — People have a lot more opportunities.
 So if it gets too hard they just back off.
 It’s not the same desperate situation.

 I just thought that was interesting.
 Do we need more “desperate situations” in life?
-Do we need to, like my mom used to say “hire a wolf to knock at the door”?
+Do we need to, like my mom used to say “hire a wolf to knock at the door” when “life is just a bowl of cherries”?

 I don’t know.
 Just something I’ve been thinking about a lot lately and I love to discuss.